This is part one of a five-part series on the importance of Behavioral Experience, and the impact it can have on our professional lives.

 It may not be the best-kept secret that Emotional Intelligence (EI) sits on top of Intelligence Quotient (IQ).
 EI holds the trump card over the IQ, especially in the corporate world.
 It is because EI can help in leading a team more proficiently than merely assessing their cerebral intelligence.
 It provides a framework for identifying emotional team dynamics while managing those dynamics to build a cohesive juggernaut.

 A high IQ person can even become a war criminal or a serial killer!
 However, a high EQ (Emotional Quotient) person is very likely not to.
-For them, harnessing empathy – along with identifying and regulating one’s emotion and that of others – hold the key to unlocking their Emotional Intelligence.
+For them, harnessing empathy - along with identifying and regulating one’s emotion and that of others – holds the key to unlocking their emotional intelligence.

 Emotional Intelligence as a competency is required for all leaders to engage with their teams, and help them to learn how to be efficient, driven and constructive.

 Identifying our emotions during any event or situation is the first step of understanding our emotions.
 It is like the saying “A problem well defined is half solved.”
 Identifying one’s emotions and expressing the same without reacting is how one can effectively manage emotional outbursts and inner turmoil.

 Four basic human emotions – Joy, sorrow, anger & fear

 What has made us survive from the real jungles as we evolved is the emotion ‘Fear’.
 We have moved out of real jungles to the concrete jungles.
 Still, our fear reigns supreme during certain moments whether critical or banal, in our lives.
 Now, if we have to deal with the dangerous wild animals on a daily basis, then it is vital for us to be afraid.
 Otherwise, we will not survive.
 Barely a night will pass before we have already become the most preferred brunch of the Savannah.